mmeyer2k/dcrypt/docs/CRYPTO.md

 ## Testing key validity
 Before any encryption/decryption calls, a key derivation object must be created.
 This object tests the key supplied to it to make sure that it:
-1. Can be decoded as a base64 string.
+1. Can be decoded as a base64 string
-1. The size after decoding meets or exceeds 256 bytes.
+1. The size after decoding meets or exceeds 2048 bytes
+1. Contains a minimum amount of entropy as determined by counting the unique characters in the key

 Providing a high quality key is __essential__ to the security level it provides.